bvasilop/mws-restaurant-stage-3-final/README.md

 Production assets are located in the `build/` directory.

-> In order for this project to load in the browser, you have to be running the API server on port `1337` from this repo: [https://github.com/udacity/mws-restaurant-stage-3](https://github.com/udacity/mws-restaurant-stage-3)
+> In order for this project to load correctly in the browser, you have to be running the API server on port `1337` from this repo: [https://github.com/udacity/mws-restaurant-stage-3](https://github.com/udacity/mws-restaurant-stage-3)

 ![current pwa state](audit-results.png)